CSCfi/sda-filesystem/README.md

 export FS_SD_CONNECT_DATA_API=https://connect-data-api-test.sd.csc.fi

 # Connection requires a certificate
-# SD_CONNECT_CERTS should be the file that contains the necessary certificates
+# FS_SD_CONNECT_CERTS should be the file that contains the necessary certificates
 export FS_SD_CONNECT_CERTS=cert.pem	#FS_SD_CONNECT_CERTS should be the file that contains the necessary certificates
 ```